Can €20 million save a dying village? Italy is about to find out.

 Why We Wrote This

-When trying to save dying villages, is it better to spread resources widely among all the needy communities, or to invest heavily in a select few?
+When countries try to save dying villages, is it better to spread resources widely among all the needy communities, or to invest heavily in a select few?
 Italy is trying the latter.

 Calascio is one of 21 villages across Italy that are to receive €20 million ($21.7 million) each from the government in Rome.
 The money is intended to breathe new life into Italy’s abandoned and depopulated villages by restoring abandoned buildings, attracting new residents, and reversing decades of neglect.